 I generally do not use public access wifi because you don't know what's happening to the data being sent through their wifi signal.

-A pause from Wifi Privacy to share a message from way back when:
+We rest Wifi Privacy to share a message from days of old:

-Today is: 18th June (GMT), in history on the 18th of June, 1629 AD the following event happened:
+Today is: 25th August (GMT), in history on the 25th of August, 1791 AD the following death happened: